awneshsingh/PC428-Tropical-Meteorology/README.md

 ## Running the Jupyter Notebooks

 The material for the course is in the form of [Jupyter notebooks](http://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html).
 In a nutshell, a Jupyter notebook is a web-based interactive computational environment (i.e., running in the browser) where you can combine Python code execution, text, mathematics, plots and rich media into a single document, which makes it an ideal medium for teaching and exploring code.

-Create a folder on your Desktop and name PC428_Python.
-Then on you terminal, navigate to this folder (e.g., type cd \Users\singh_aw\Desktop\PC428_Python\ and press enter) then type:
+Create a folder on your Desktop and name it PC428_Python.
+Then on you Anaconda terminal, navigate to this folder (e.g., type cd \Users\singh_aw\Desktop\PC428_Python\ and press enter) then type:

 ```
 $ jupyter notebook